 Submit a few details to see the benefits of an outright gift.

 An outright gift.
-When you make a gift today of real estate you have owned for longer than one year, you obtain a federal income tax charitable deduction equal to the property's full fair market value.
+When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees up cash that otherwise would have been used to pay taxes.
 By donating the property to American University, you also eliminate capital gains tax on its appreciation.
-Furthermore, the transfer is not subject to the gift tax, and the gift reduces your future taxable estate.

 A GIFT IN YOUR WILL OR LIVING TRUST.
 A gift of real estate through your will or living trust provides you with the flexibility to change your mind and the opportunity to support American University with a larger gift than you might otherwise be able to make during your lifetime.
-In as little as one or two sentences, you can ensure that your support for AU continues after your lifetime, and that your estate will benefit from a federal estate tax charitable deduction.
+In as little as one sentence or two, you can ensure that your support for AU continues after your lifetime.

 Submit a few details to see the benefits of a gift of retained life estate.

 A retained life estate.
 Perhaps the tax advantages that a gift of real estate to American University would offer appeal to you, but you want to continue living in or renting out your personal residence.
 You can transfer your personal residence or farm to AU but keep the right to occupy the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees, and insurance on the property.
-Even though the university would not actually take possession of the residence until after your lifetime, you receive an immediate federal income tax charitable deduction for a portion of your home's value.
-This type of gift cannot be revoked.
+Even though AU would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

 Submit a few details to see the benefits of a deferred charitable gift annuity.

 A CHARITABLE GIFT ANNUITY OR DEFERRED GIFT ANNUITY.
 Are you tired of the hassles that come with maintaining your property, such as paying taxes, utilities and repair bills?
 Consider donating the property to American University in exchange for reliable payments for life for you (and someone else, if you so choose).
-When you establish a charitable gift annuity, you are allowed a federal income tax charitable deduction in the year that you set up the gift annuity.
+When you establish a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make the gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

 Submit a few details to see the benefits of a bargain sale.

 A bargain sale.
 With a "bargain sale" you sell your property to American University for less than what it's worth.
 The difference between the actual value and the sale price is considered a gift to AU.
-A bargain sale can be an effective way to part with property that has increased in value, and it is the only gift vehicle that can provide you with a lump sum of cash and a charitable deduction at the same time.
+A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction (when you itemize) at the same time.

 Submit a few details to see the benefits of a charitable remainder unitrust.